kxytechnologies/kxy-python/docs/latest/introduction/memoryless/index.rst

 	\left\vert I(x_i; y_p) - I(x_i; y_p | z=j) \right\vert.

 If this difference is not close to :math:`0`, the data scientist should ask herself whether it is fair or ethical to treat individuals in group :math:`j` differently from another individual with the same input characteristic :math:`x_i`.
-If the answer is no, then chances are that the empirical distribution :math:`(x_i, y) | z=j` as per the training dataset was not representative of the true data generating distribution :math:`x_i, y`, in which case the data scientist should collect additional samples from group :math:`j`.
+If the answer is no, then chances are that the empirical distribution :math:`(x_i, y) | z=j` as per the training dataset was not representative of the true data generating distribution :math:`(x_i, y)`, in which case the data scientist should consider collecting additional samples from group :math:`j`.

 IV - Model-Free Estimation
 ==========================
 For the purposes of pre-learning and post-learning, estimation ought to be performed in a model-free fashion.
 In effect, pre-learning problems are concerned with studying and selecting datasets to solve a supervised learning problem, prior to, and independently from any modeling.
 As such, they cannot be constrained by a specific choice of a generative model for inputs and the label :math:`(x, y)`.
-Not to mention that some pre-learning metrics (e.g. Equations :eq:`fi_cc` and :eq:`fe_c_reg`) do not depend on marginal distributions, in which case it would be a shame to posit an arbitrary and possibly restrictive full generative model for inputs and the label, only to make use of their copulas.
+Moreover, some pre-learning metrics (e.g. Equations :eq:`fi_cc` and :eq:`fe_c_reg`) do not depend on marginal distributions, in which case it would be a shame to posit an arbitrary and possibly restrictive full generative model for inputs and the label, only to make use of their copulas.

 Similarly, post-learning aims at studying trained supervised learning problems in a general-purpose fashion, as well as courses of action to take to improve their accuracies.
 This cannot be achieved with a specific choice of a generative model for inputs and the label :math:`(x, y)`.
 Having said that, before delving further, let's review the elementary quantities we need to estimate from i.i.d. samples.